Flaky, buttery Homemade Croissants fresh from your own oven bring crisp edges and soft layers to the table. Roll, fold, bake, and enjoy them warm.

 -

-Let them cool for at least 10 minutes before eating them!
+Allow the croissants to cool for at least 10 minutes before serving.

 Recipe Notes

-As making croissants is quite time consuming, I suggest you make the above full dose.
-You can freeze them right after shaping them (before they rise), by wrapping them individually in cling wrap and then putting them in a ziploc bag.
-When you want to eat them, take them out the night before and let them come back to room temperature and then rise and bake as per the instructions above.
+Since croissants take time to prepare, it’s best to make the full batch.
+The shaped croissants can be frozen before they rise by wrapping them individually in plastic wrap and storing them in a zip-top bag.
+When ready to bake, take them out the night before, let them come back to room temperature, then allow them to rise and bake following the instructions above.

 G’day and absolutely gorgeous, true!